Seeed-Studio/wiki-documents/docs/TinyML/TinyML_Workshop/Edgelab.md

   author: Salman
 ---

-## EdgeLab
+## SenseCraft Model Assistant

-Seeed Studio [EdgeLab](https://seeed-studio.github.io/edgelab-web-app/#/dashboard/workplace) is an open-source project focused on embedded AI.
+Seeed Studio [SenseCraft Model Assistant](https://seeed-studio.github.io/edgelab-web-app/#/dashboard/workplace) is an open-source project focused on embedded AI.
 We have optimized excellent algorithms from OpenMMLab for real-world scenarios and made implementation more user-friendly, achieving faster and more accurate inference on embedded devices.
-With EdgeLab we can easily get-started with tinyML project and work on it.
+With SenseCraft Model Assistant we can easily get-started with tinyML project and work on it.
 Let's get started.

 ### 1. Get started with Face Recognition.

-We flash the EdgeLab program in advance for all XIAO ESP32S3 Sense participating in the Workshop, and pre-set the model for face recognition.
+We flash the SenseCraft Model Assistant program in advance for all XIAO ESP32S3 Sense participating in the Workshop, and pre-set the model for face recognition.
 Simply connect the XIAO ESP32S3 Sense to your PC via a data cable to instantly display face recognition.

 #### Step 1.
 Install XIAO ESP32S3 Sense expansion board